Scarlet Witch

-Scarlet Witch (Wanda Maximoff) is a character appearing in American comic books published by Marvel Comics.
-Created by writer Stan Lee and artist Jack Kirby, the character first appeared in The X-Men #4 (March 1964) in the Silver Age of Comic Books.
-Originally said to have the ability to alter probability, the Scarlet Witch has been depicted as a powerful sorceress since the 1980s and on occasion has become powerful enough to alter reality by tapping into greater energy sources.
+The Scarlet Witch is a fictional character appearing in American comic books published by Marvel Comics.
+Created by writer Stan Lee and artist Jack Kirby, the character first appeared in The X-Men #4 in March 1964, in the Silver Age of Comic Books.
+Originally described as having the power to alter probability, the Scarlet Witch evolved into a powerful sorceress by the 1980s.
+Over time, she has learned to tap into immense magical forces, allowing her to alter reality itself.
+She is widely recognized as one of Marvel’s most powerful heroes.